ciroque/the-dagwood/docs/demo/src/ai-development.md

 ### Impact on The DAGwood Project

-AI assistance enabled rapid development of a sophisticated workflow orchestration system while maintaining high code quality and comprehensive documentation.
+AI assistance enabled rapid development of a sophisticated pipeline orchestration system while maintaining high code quality and comprehensive documentation.
 The collaborative approach accelerated learning of advanced Rust concepts and facilitated exploration of multiple architectural approaches.

 ---